About Dr. Kira Frketich

 Today, in addition to serving the Tri-city area at the Port Moody Naturopathic Clinic, which I opened in 2004, I am a busy mom of an even busier toddler.
 I am a supervising doctor at the teaching clinic of the Boucher Institute of Naturopathic Medicine, and would give talks on various topics, such as, ‘How to Heal IBS’, ‘Spring Detoxification’, and ‘Recipe for Healthy Poo’, at Planet Organic Market (before it turned into Pomme) in Coquitlam.
 I also helped organize the Naturopathic team for the 24 hour Easter seals relay fundraiser “Fueled by Nature”, to support camps for BC kids.

 I am an active member of the College of Naturopathic Physicians in BC, the Canadian Naturopathic Association, and the BC Naturopathic Association where I served on the Board in 2006.

 In my spare time, I used to soak in BC’s beautiful outdoors by rock climbing, running, and hiking with my husband Ryan and our dear old dog Reina.
 Now that I’m a parent, I strive everyday to strike a balance between life, work, exercise, family, and diet, as all of my patients with full lives (and children) can attest to.
-I try to keep things simple by getting outside as much as possible, copying everything my toddler does (the newest workout fad!), and cooking large batches of healthy food like my mom did.
+I try to keep things simple by getting outside as much as possible, copying everything my preschooler does (the newest workout fad!), and cooking large batches of healthy food like my mom did.
 My favorite summer pastimes still include canning fruits and veggies for winter, and making “100-mile” meals with seasonal produce from local farmers markets.